GiselBG/TD-IFusion/README.md

 ### Overview

-SDMIFusion is a task-driven multimodal image fusion framework designed to improve semantic segmentation by effectively combining visible and infrared image modalities.
+TD-IFusion is a task-driven multimodal image fusion framework designed to improve semantic segmentation by effectively combining visible and infrared image modalities.
 The framework utilizes DeepLabV3+ as the segmentation backbone, and its modular design allows easy adaptation to other high-performance segmentation models depending on the specific application or computational requirements.

 ---

 ### Train the Model

-To train the SDMIFusion model, run the following command:
+To train the TD-IFusion model, run the following command:

 ```bash
 python ./train.py --model_path './Model' --dataset_path './dataset' --batch_size 10 --gpu 0 --num_workers 4 --seg 1 --nclasses 9